bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="3.17 Solution for the Previous Button Challenge." />
 </p>

-In the previous lesson, we completed the event handler for the next button.
+<p>In the previous lesson, we completed the event handler for the next button.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 401. previous button, event handler (240) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">